emmas2210/Billiard/docs/Prerequisite/prerequisite.rst

 First, you should have downloaded Python 3.7 on your machine.
 You can install the package Billiard by two ways:

-Installation by using the command pip install:
+* Using the command pip install:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Through the following command line
 ... bash::